What is a Skill?

 - Maximum 1024 characters

-- This description helps the assignment understand when to apply this expertise
+- This description helps the agent understand when to apply this expertise

 Part 2: Content (Instructions)